Particular/HashBus/docs/README.md

 The purpose of this document is to describe how to set up HashBus to monitor tweets and display leaderboard.

 ## Projects
-Below is a brief description of existing executables

 ### HashBus.Twitter.Monitor
-This project uses tweeter streaming API to receive notifications whenever a tweet with given hashtag was written.
+This project uses tweeter streaming API to receive tweets which match the specified track (typically a hashtag).
 When it happens it create `TweetReceived` and publish it.
 At the same time it send a command `AnalyzeTweet` to `HashBus.Application`.

 ### HashBus.Twitter.Monitor.CatchUp
 This project uses tweeter pull API to catch up when the `HashBus.Twitter.Monitor` was down.
 It subscribes for `TweetReceived` event and analyze SessionId that is included in that event.
 When the SessionId changes it means that `HashBus.Twitter.Monitor` was down.
 In which case it pulls all the tweets that have happened during the down period and for each one of them sends `AnalyzeTweet` command.